janeding/mrc_simple_filter/doc/doc_convolve_mrc.md

 ```
 The width of the Gaussian (the a_x, a_y, a_z, b_x, b_y, b_z arguments) should be specified in units of physical distance, not in voxels.
 The A and B coefficients will be automatically chosen so that the discrete sum of h(x,y,z) over x,y,z is 0, and the peak height is 1 (A-B=1).
-By default the domain of the filter is extended in each direction to a distance
-of 3.0 * MAX(a,b).
-(IE, thrice the width of the filter in that direction.
-This can be overridden using the "-cutoff" argument.
-See below.)
+The width of the filter-window is chosen automatically according the shape of the filter selected by the user.
+However this can be customized using the "**-cutoff**" and "**-window-ratio**" arguments if necessary (see below).

-If the optional "-exponents m n" argument is supplied, then
+*Note:* If the optional "**-exponents m n**" argument is supplied, then
 the original image is instead convolved with the following function:
 ```
 h(x,y,z) = A*exp(-r_a^m) - B*exp(-r_b^n)
  where r_a = sqrt((x/a_x)^2 + (y/a_y)^2 + (z/a_z)^2))
    and r_b = sqrt((x/b_x)^2 + (y/b_y)^2 + (z/b_z)^2))
 ```
-This will slow down the filter considerably.
 This crude generalization of the "gaussian" function gives us an ad-hoc way
 to alter shape of the filter.
+(As you increase the **m** and **n** exponent parameters,
+the shape of the filter becomes sharper
+and begins to resemble step-functions.
+For your convenience, you can plot these functions for various parameters using
+the "draw_filter1D.py -dogg A B a b m n" python script which is located in the same directory.
+*Warning: This will slow down the filter considerably* because in this case
+the filter is no longer a
+[separable](https://en.wikipedia.org/wiki/Separable_filter) function of x,y,z.)

 ### -dogxy
-The -dogxy argument must be followed by 3 numbers:
+The **-dogxy** argument must be followed by 3 numbers:
 ```
-  -dog  a  b  c
+  -dogxy  a  b  c
 ```
-If the "-dogxy" filter is selected,
+When the "**-dogxy**" filter is selected,
 the original image is convolved with the following function:
 ```
    h(x,y,z) = h_xy(x,y) * h_z(z)